arohner/spectrum/README.md

 The return value of un-spec'd functions is `unknown`, and in general, unknown does not conform to any spec except `any?`.

+## Configuration

+Spectrum has configurable warning levels.
+Every check 'error' has :type and :level, indicating the kind of error, and the author's perceived importance of that error, for convenient filtering/whitelisting/blacklisting.
+In general, the severity level of an issue depends on how certain we are it will cause problems.

+The error levels are:

+- 0: informational
+- 1: warning
+- 2: error

+errors

+- 2 calling a fn with incorrect number of args (spec'd or not)
+- 2 calling a spec'd fn with incompatible type (no unknown)
+- 2 attempt to invoke a non-fn var (i.e. `(*print-level* 2)`)
+- 2 spec arity doesn't conform to fn arity
+- 2 return value of a spec'd fn doesn't conform
+- 2 return value of a spec'd fn is unknown
+- 2 calling a java method incompatible args

+- 1 calling a spec'd fn with `unknown` args
+- 1 calling a java method with unknown args

+- 0 non-spec'd defn in a namespace being checked
+- 0 fdef spec with no :ret

+non-errors:
+things spec won't warn about
+- calling a non-spec'd fn from a non-spec'd fn

 ## Todo